-- All reads proceed as normal. - All writes to new files proceed as normal. - Writes to existing files that have not yet been cached at a FlexCache proceed as normal. - Writes to files that have been delegated through REM to the disconnected FlexCache are not allowed and time out (NFS client receives an EJUKE error message).
+- All reads proceed as normal. - All writes to new files proceed as normal. - Writes to existing files that have not yet been cached at a FlexCache proceed as normal. - Writes to files that have active data delegations at a cache tracked by REM to the disconnected FlexCache are not allowed and hang.
 ONTAP 9.6 and later allows this write after a set timeout.
-See Disconnected Mode TTL and resync for more details.
+For more information, see Disconnected Mode TTL and resync.

-At the Disconnected Flexcache
+At the Disconnected FlexCache Volume